What Elite Runners Can Teach Us About Pacing: Lessons from Kipchoge’s Berlin Marathon Dominance

 - Cool‑down: 2 mi easy

-Notice the steady‑zone repeats—this trains the body to settle into a rhythm, just as Kipchoge did for the first half of his race.
-Later, add a final 3 mi at threshold pace to simulate the gentle acceleration in the second half.
+The steady‑zone repeats train your body to find and hold a rhythm, just as Kipchoge did for his first half.
+Once you’ve built that strength, add a final 3 mi at threshold pace to simulate the gentle acceleration of the second half.

 4. Real‑Time Feedback Keeps You on Target